ausgerechnet/spheroscope/library/guidelines.md

 - we go for quality rather than quantity

 ## counter examples ##
-- in addition, "pure" preference statements that do not indicate a necessary desire for either formula (*direct democracy is better than representative democracy*), #42
+- "pure" evaluative comparisons that do not indicate an ENTITY's necessary desire for either formula (*direct democracy is better than representative democracy*), #42
 - one of the options is implicit (*I prefer brexit*), which is then #3
 - general preferability of a concept over another without ascribing the preference to any entity:
   + *It is better to leave than to remain*: user who posted the tweet prefers leaving over remaining
+- he was leave, but has *switched* to remain: not a hit because 1) preference can only be inferred  2) "was leave" is treated as group membership
+- it should be real ale, not some gassy lager: missing ENTITY; no explicit preference

 ## confusions ##
 - #3: see above